Joanna la Beltraneja: Disputed heir to the throne

 Should Isabella produce a male heir, he would inherit the Castilian crown.
 Should she, however, fail and La Beltraneja deliver a male, that child would become the next king of Castile.

 By this compromise, Castile’s dynastic line was thus hinged on biological chance.
 For Pacheco, it was a brilliant achievement, for in one stroke he had neatly undercut Isabella’s prospective marriage to Ferdinand and disposed of her in a Portuguese match.
 In another, he had reconciled the Mendozas to the king and provided Princess Juana with a chance to compete dynastically for the crown.

 However, Isabella refused to consent to the arrangement and instead married Ferdinand of Aragon in 1469.
 Henry IV denounced the marriage and issued a proclamation stating that by marrying without his permission, Isabella violated the Treaty of Guisando and was therefore no longer his successor.
 Concerned that disinheriting Isabella would provoke the anger of Aragon, Henry IV sought to ally France for support defending Joanna's claim.

-In a double ceremony on 26 October 1470, Joanna was proclaimed legitimate heir to the throne and betrothed to Charles, Duke of Berry, brother of Louis XI of France.
+In a double ceremony on 26 October 1470, Joanna was proclaimed legitimate heir to the throne and betrothed to Charles, Duke of Berry, brother of Louis XI.
 On 8 December, Henry IV wrote to Charles urging him to dispatch troops to Castile.
 Charles, in conflict with Louis and disturbed by reports that Joanna was illegitimate, ultimately chose not to.
 In summer 1471, Charles sent an envoy to Pope Paul II requesting to dissolve his betrothal to Joanna.
 (Note: Charles instead sought the hand of Mary of Burgundy, in an effort to align himself more with the Duke of Burgundy, an enemy of his brother.
 Before any plans were cemented, Charles died unmarried in 1472.)

 After a few unsettled arrangements, which included French and Burgundian princes, Joanna was promised in marriage to her maternal uncle, King Afonso V of Portugal, who swore to defend her (and his own) rights to the Crown of Castile.